UAFCSC/uafcsc.github.io/about.md

   <section class="info">
     <h1>Bradley Morton</h1>
     <h2>Treasurer</h2>
-    <p>Bradley is a statistics masters student and the CSC Treasurer.
-He is a lifelong Alaskan and is in his sixth year at UAF.
-He has bachelors degrees in mathematics and computer science from UAF.</p>
+    <p>Bradley Morton is a Statistics Masters student, having gotten Bachelors degrees in Mathematics and Computer Science.
+This is his fourth year in the club and his second as an officer.
+Bradley has interests in Security, Data Science, and Machine Learning.
+He enjoys working with computer networking and will tell you alll about how Linux is superior to Windows.</p>
     <ul class="social-media">
       <li><a href="mailto:bmmorton@alaska.edu" target="_blank"><i class="fas fa-envelope"></i></a></li>
       <li><a href="https://github.com/bradleymorton" target="_blank" rel="noopener"><i class="fab fa-github"></i></a></li>